Indonesia (Bali) | Winter Break

 This mini-term will take between 12 and 16 students to the magnificent Indonesian Island of Bali, which is renowned for its beauty and outstanding artists.
 There, students will focus on the intensive study of the performing arts of Bali through both group and private lessons, as well as attend live performances and visit key religious and architectural locations.
 In addition to sponsored events and travel, students will have the option of scheduling additional excursions at their own expense on free-days.

 Students will have daily group instruction with master performers in both gamelan (Balinese orchestra of gongs and xylophones) and dance, as well as additional private or semi-private lessons in an art form of one’s choosing (e.g. mask making, painting, etc.).
 This instruction will culminate in final presentations and performances.
-Students will visit many important artistic and religious locations, attend professional performances, and meet with local Balinese peoples in a variety of contexts.
-Students will complete extensive journal notes on all these experiences and partake in additional required activities, including a scavenger hunt.
+Students will also visit many important artistic and religious locations, attend professional performances, and meet with local Balinese peoples in a variety of contexts.
+No previous experience is required.

 Instruction on the gamelan will be led by I Gusti Nyoman Darta.
 Pak Komin, as he is fondly referred to, taught gamelan at Union College in Spring, 2011.
 He is a highly respected musician with a growing global reputation.
 He began studying traditional music with his father and went on to study at the High School for Performing Arts.
 He was one of the founding members of the internationally acclaimed Gamelan Çudamani, with which he performed until 2007 (http://www.cudamani.org).
 He continues to express his unique creativity through many collaborative projects.